Ten Outstanding Red Cross Youth

 The Search for the Ten Outstanding Red Cross Youth of the Philippines is an annual search for exceptional Red Cross Youth volunteers who have rendered unselfish service of excellence to the Philippine Red Cross.
 It aims to recognize the volunteers for their invaluable support and contribution to the PRC through the Red Cross Youth.

 History

 Launched in 2003, the first batch was awarded with a simple but meaningful ceremony on October 31 at the National Headquarters in Manila.
-With the initiative of the 14th National Youth Council Officers, the award system was improved and the search was renewed with the awarding of the 2006 TORCY onwards.
+With the initiative of the 14th National Youth Council Officers, the award system was improved and the search was renewed with the awarding of the 2006 TORCY.

 2003 Awardees

 The awarding was held on October 31, 2003 at the National Headquarters of the Philippine Red Cross in Port Area, Manila.

 2004 Awardees

 The awarding was held at the National Headquarters of the Philippine Red Cross in Port Area, Manila.